 We recommend downloading or saving our free trail map and familiarize yourself and others in your group with the Hot Springs Off-Road Park trail systems.
 The reason we recommend this is for safety and to ensure you are able to maximize your time at the Park and experience the Park to the fullest.
 Our Park Staff can go over the map with you when you arrive and check-in, just ask!

 If you think you will need some guidance on the trails... we now offer Guided Trail Rides.
 You can find out more details HERE.

-Trails are open 7 DAYS PER WEEK at 9am year round.
-Call 501-625-3600 or check the calendar of events if you have questions about events or holidays.
+Trails are open 7 DAYS PER WEEK from 9am until dusk year-round, rain or shine.
+Message us on Facebook or call 501-625-3600 or check the Calendar of Events if you have questions or want to find out more.

 Level 1 trails are considered to be the easiest.

 Level 5 trails are the most difficult.

 Trail ratings listed are for SUV's / 4x4's.
 Experience and skill is the deciding factor for what level trail you choose.
 The more diamonds, the more difficult the terrain.

 For the little more experienced 'wheeler.
 Four-wheel drive LOW RANGE will be needed for most of the trail.
 Stock vehicles with stock tires are OK.
 Still an enjoyable ride, and a great way to climb into the 4x4 sport!

 Action-packed and challenging, for moderately experienced 'wheelers.
 At least 32" aggressive treads are recommended, a locking differentials should also be part of your equipment list.
 Level 3 requires more concentration than levels 1 and 2.

 High-intensity, adrenaline-pumping fun!
 For experienced wheelers only!
 At least 33" tires and front/rear lockers are a must.
 A winch and tree strap is recommended.
 These trails require a co-driver / spotter and heavy concentration.